evvo-labs/evvo/README.md

 **Creator Agent**: often shortened to "Creator", a Creator Agent generates a set of solutions and adds those solutions to the _population_.

-**Mutator Agent**: often shortened to "Mutator", a Mutator Agent retrieves some number of solutions from the _population_, calls a function on that set of solutions to produce new solutions based on the input, and adds those new solutions to the _population_.
+**Modifier Agent**: often shortened to "Modifier", a Modifier Agent retrieves some number of solutions from the _population_, calls a function on that set of solutions to produce new solutions based on the input, and adds those new solutions to the _population_.

+**' Agent**: A type of _ModifierAgent_ that applies a one-to-one mapping over a set of solutions, and adds all the results.

+**Crossover Agent**: A type of _ModifierAgent_ that applies a two-to-one function over a set of solutions, taking part of each input solution and combining them to produce new solutions.

 **Deletor Agent**: often shortened to "Deletor", a Deletor Agent retrieves some number of solutions from the _population_ and deletes the bad ones (for whatever definition of bad it's working with) from the _population_.